fyrefiend/TJs-DnD/README.md

  - Same with ammo
  - Don't bother with lifestyle.
 I'm assuming that during downtime between adventures you have modest but comfortable places to stay.
 If you want something more then we can work something out.
  - I do allow simple firearms but they are far from perfect.
 On a Critical miss they have a chance of exploding!
- - Evil characters are discouraged.
-I may allow them but not if they're going to be murder hobos.
- - We're using the XP system for level advancement.
- - Please attempt to give your character a back story: Why are they adventuring?
-Where did they learn their class?
- - Personality Traits, Ideals, Flaws, and Bonds are required

 ## Cosmology
  - Ignore the Eberron setting's cosmology.
 We're using the standard Great Wheel model found in the PHB